Ruiqi-Chen-0216/Ruiqi-Chen-0216/README.md

-## I am enthusiastically pursuing a PhD position in CS starting from 2026 fall!
+## I am actively looking for industry research internship opportunities in Summer 2026!

 Hi there 👋